Reflecting on 2008, Bernanke says steer Wall Street away from courts

-WASHINGTON Ben Bernanke has a plea for U.S. policymakers on behalf of his regulatory heirs: Keep big banks out of bankruptcy court in the event of a future Wall Street meltdown.
+WASHINGTON (Reuters) - Ben Bernanke has a plea for U.S. policymakers on behalf of his regulatory heirs: Keep big banks out of bankruptcy court in the event of a future Wall Street meltdown.

 Bankruptcy court may be the wrong place for banks to meet their maker, the former Federal Reserve chairman said on Tuesday at the Brookings Institution in Washington.
 A chaotic failure on Wall Street would be just too damaging and so regulators should have another option ready.